-County of Wetaskiwin & Town of Millet climatic data was retrieved from the Government of Alberta's Agriculture and Forestry Climate Information Services.
-Table 1 and Figure 1 illustrate average monthly precipitation levels and temperatures between 2013 and 2012
+County of Wetaskiwin climatic data was retrieved from the Government of Alberta's Agriculture and Forestry Climate Information Services.
+Table 1 and Figure 1 illustrate average monthly precipitation levels and temperatures between 2013 and 2022.

-Table 1: County of Wetaskiwin & Town of Millet, Average Temperature and Precipitation (°C), 2013-2022
+Table 1: County of Wetaskiwin, Average Temperature and Precipitation (°C), 2013-2022